suman24/neptune_final_project/readme.md

 ## Mapping of reads

-The reads can be mapped either to a reference transcriptome or to known sequences (for desired read counts) using Bowtie aligner.
+The reads can be mapped either to a reference transcriptome (which is already available) or to known sequences (for desired read counts) using Bowtie aligner.

 ## Generating read counts